Types of Guardianship

 Under Nevada state law, a judge may grant an emergency order of temporary guardianship when the petitioner can show that:

-Proposed ward faces a substantial and immediate risk of financial loss or physical harm or needs immediate medical attention
+Proposed individual faces a substantial and immediate risk of financial loss or physical harm or needs immediate medical attention

-Proposed ward lacks capacity to respond to the risk of loss or harm or to obtain the necessary medical attention
+Proposed individual lacks capacity to respond to the risk of loss or harm or to obtain the necessary medical attention

 Petitioner has tried in good faith to notify the persons entitled to notice under NRS 159.047

 Notice of Guardianship-Related Court Proceedings

 The following are entitled to receive notice of all court proceedings at the time the court is petitioned to consider guardianship.
 The citation to the proposed individual must state:

 The individuals rights may be affected as outlined in the petition.

 The individual has a right to appear at the hearing and oppose.

 The individual has a right to be represented by an attorney.